ma8u/board-card-games/README.md

 ## Themes
 Every theme is designed for a different complexity level on the way plants can connect with each other.
 The available themes are described below :

-+ Stone Age Edition : Connecting plants based on their 3 basic needs of water, sun availability and nutrient uptake.
++ Stone Age Edition : Placing seeds side by side based on their 3 basic needs of water, sun availability and nutrient uptake.

-+ Full Circle : Connecting plants based on their yearly succession.
++ Full Circle : Connecting plants for yearly succession through the seasons.

 + Food Forest : Connecting plants based on their ability to co-exist and help its other out.